Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

-In fact, when the index $i$ is chosen randomly and $f(x)=\frac{1}{2}\|x\|^2_2$, the iterative scheme \eqref{iter-cd} becomes the randomized Kaczmarz (RK) method for solving linear systems; if $f=\mu\|x\|_1+\frac{1}{2}\|x\|^2_2$ with parameter $\mu>0$, the iterative scheme \eqref{iter-cd} becomes the randomized sparse Kaczmarz (RSK) method for solving the sparse signal recovery problem.
+Particularly, if the index $i_k$ is chosen randomly, it can recover several well-known methods.
+When $f(x)=\frac{1}{2}\|x\|^2_2$, this iteration scheme \eqref{iter-cd} becomes the randomized Kaczmarz (RK) method \cite{Str09} for solving linear systems.
+When $f(x)=\mu\|x\|_1+\frac{1}{2}\|x\|^2_2$ with parameter $\mu>0 $, it becomes the randomized sparse Kaczmarz (RSK) method \cite{schopfer2019linear} for solving sparse signal recovery problems.